yoctoproject/vscode-bitbake/TROUBLESHOOTING.md

 ### Parsing terminal reports an error but the parsing was successful

-Prior to poky Scarthgap, a random bug may occur when parsing Yocto receipes through our BitBake commands, or saving a file (Ctrl+S).
+Prior to poky Scarthgap, a random bug may occur when parsing Yocto recipes through our BitBake commands, or saving a file (Ctrl+S).
 This is due to VSCode sometimes saving files in the background while the parsing is taking place in combination to a problematic handling of the progressbar in poky.